Science & Research

 Skeena Sockeye Century Project

-Our Science Director, Michael Price, is a PhD candidate at Simon Fraser University and member of the Earth to Ocean Research Group.
-His research is focused on understanding changes in the abundance and diversity of wild salmon populations in the Skeena over the last century.
-Such information is essential for conservation scientists and resource managers, as it not only reveals the extent of loss over the last century, but also the potential for future recovery of diminished populations.
+Our Science Director, Dr. Michael Price, successfully defended his PhD early in 2022.
+His research investigates changes in the abundance and diversity of wild salmon populations in the Skeena over the last century, which not only has revealed the extent of loss, but also the potential for the future recovery of diminished populations.
 Learn more about Michael’s research.

-This is an exciting fledgling program in partnership with the University of Northern British Columbia and Simon Fraser University that will examine salmon bones unearthed at First Nation traditional fishing sites – some dating more than 1,000 years – to answer important conservation questions, such as: i) How has genetic diversity changed? ii) Are salmon populations undergoing selection pressure (from disease or fishing)? iii) Has the distribution of salmon species harvested for food changed among sites?
+This is an exciting fledgling program in collaboration with the University of Northern British Columbia and Simon Fraser University that is examining salmon bones unearthed at First Nation traditional fishing sites – some dating more than 1,000 years – to answer important conservation questions.